NathanLands/nathanlands.github.io/_posts/2014-3-3-Hello-World.md

 * Over 10,000 users signed up.
 * 3:10 Average usage duration.

-Then, things got serious.
-Major disagreements were had about the future and hard decisions had to be made.
-Our team went from 3 to 2.
-It was painful and difficult for all, but we knew it was for the best for all involved and for the future strength of the company.

 As part of our focus on thinking very long term, we brought on a great group of [advisors](http://quickcoin.co/about#advisors) to give us a solid foundation for the future.
 We brought in friends & people we respected from major technology companies and gaming companies.
 People like Zach Klein(Vimeo), Don Dodge(Google), Paul McKellar(Square), Kai Huang(Guitar Hero) and Kevin Chou(Kabam).

-We worked on the next version of QuickCoin, with a more native feel for the HTML5 Mobile version.
+We worked on the next version of QuickCoin, with a more native feel for the mobile version, as well as a lot of cool features that people didn't really notice like "QuickCoin Nearby" which allowed you to send bitcion to anyone nearby without having to be Facebook friends or knowing their public key.
 <p align="center"><img src="http://quickcoin2" alt="QuickCoin V2.0"></p>

+We also had some graphics designed to represent the kind of brand we wanted to build, designed by the awesome designer XYZ, the guy who created a lot of the latest icons for AirBnB.

 and then... traffic died off. hard.